 NTPC to invest Rs 50K crore to add 10GW solar energy capacity by 2022

 "The company will complete tendering of 2,300 MW of solar energy capacity by the end of this fiscal.
 Thereafter it has planned to add 4GW each in 2020-21 and 2021-22.
 "The company is open to any borrowing option in the market, which is economical.
-However, the company would mainly rely on green bonds that are offered for pure clean energy projects.
-The company wants to raise money through domestic green bonds," the source said.
+However, the company would mainly rely on green bonds which are offered for pure clean energy projects.
+The company wants to raise money through domestic as well as overseas green bonds," the source said.

 The NTPC's plans to add 10GW solar energy capacity assumes significance in view of India's ambitious target of having 175GW of clean energy by 2022.
 The source said that the company would also set up some of its solar energy projects under scheme where it gets viability gap funding to keep the tariff below Rs 3 per unit level.

-The source also said the company intends to capitalize on the real-time power market, which is just three months away.
+The source also said the company intends to capitalise on real time power market, which is just three months away.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)